eolementhe/guide/guide.md

 - Standard :  upload file with HTTPS protocol.
 - Standard Object Storage : upload file from OVH, AZURE or AMAZON.
 - Server File : use file already present on the platform.
-- Premium : upload file with Signiant App
+- Premium : upload file with Signiant App.
 - Premium Object Storage : upload file with Signiant App from OVH, AZURE or AMAZON.
 - Internet : upload file by URL internet video.
 - FTP : upload file with FTP protocol.
 - Aspera : upload file with Aspera specific protocol.
 - Live stream : upload file from live stream flux.
-- Twitter : upload file from twitter publication
+- Twitter : upload file from twitter publication.
 - Dropbox : upload file from DropBox account.

 **Delivery :** Deliver the generated files (and sources if option added) of the workflow.